Qvin0000/ExileApi/README.md

 * Rendering problems

-Big visual offsets in rendering minion dots and everything other):
+Big visual offsets in rendering minion dots and everything other:

 Windows Display options-> Scale and layout -> set to 100%